 - The company will be removed from the Companies House register once the CVL is completed.
 Any liabilities that remain unpaid by the company will be written off, unless personally guaranteed, in which case the creditor who benefits from the guarantee may pursue the guarantor.

-Q: How can you ease our worry, stress and stop the creditors calls?
+How can a CVL ease our worry, stress and stop the creditors calls?

-A: Well the process of a company dying is not a happy one for the directors and or creditors.
+Well, the process of a company debts getting out of control is not a happy one for the directors and or creditors.
 Directors cannot or will not give information on payments, so the creditors keep chasing because their systems say they have to.

-This can lead to legal actions, bailiffs, petitions and threats.
+This can lead to legal actions, bailiffs, petitions and legal threats.

 Eventually the stress of this can cause you to be depressed and possibly even suffer illness.
 The best way to deal with a company that is simply not viable is to commence liquidation quickly.
 Call now to start relieving the pressure!

-Q: If we propose a CVL what will the banks reaction be?
+If we start the CVL process what will the banks reaction be?

 A: Naturally the bank will be disappointed.
 It is likely that the bank will have some form of security – typically through a debenture.
 If the banks lending to the company is significant and the company is insolvent they will probably have taken steps to learn more about the company’s insolvent position and how its security looks already.

-Q: We have not paid the PAYE for months, if we propose a creditors voluntary liquidation (CVL) what will HMRC do?
+We have not paid the PAYE for months, if we propose a CVL what will HMRC do?